FreeTrav/psPILOT/psPILOT.md

 `T:«string-value»`

 'Type' operand as output to the default output device (usually the screen).
 Variables are expanded, but `«expression»`s that would be valid in a `C:` statement are not evaluated.
+If `«string-value»` is omitted, a blank line will be printed.

 ##### Y: Yes